 10. Attendance and Children Missing Education

-Our school understands that poor attendance can be an indicator of concern for pupils with welfare and safeguarding concerns, and thus ensures that information is shared between (insert arrangements for how information is shared between the person responsible for monitoring attendance and the DSL).
+Our school understands that poor attendance can be an indicator of concern for pupils with welfare and safeguarding concerns, and thus ensures that information is shared between the Safeguaring office and the Principal.
+The Safeguarding Officer is also responsible for attendance and is therefore best placed to make the necessary connections.
 Likewise, this school understands that a parent failing to inform the school that a child has an authorised absence could be a cause for concern and thus, we will follow Kirklees Councils guidance ‘First Day Calling’ procedures

 Pupils who are absent, abscond or go missing during the school day are vulnerable and at potential risk of abuse or neglect.
 Our staff members will follow the Kirklees Council’s guidance for schools where pupils absent themselves during the school day and school’s or college’s procedures for dealing with children who are absent/ go missing, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of them going missing in future (Appendix 9)